-The T6.2 Ford Ranger is developed in Ford’s Melbourne-based Asia Pacific product development center, but it’s not a regional mode.
+Ford has engineered the T6.2 Ford Ranger (T6 is Ford’s rear- and all-wheel drive architecture that underpins mid-size pickups and SUVs) at its Melbourne-based Asia Pacific product development center, but it’s not a regional model.
+One of the world’s best-selling pickup trucks, the Ranger has built a solid reputation in APAC and African markets.
 Ford sells the Ranger in over 180 countries.
-One of the world’s best-selling pickup truck models, the Ranger has built a solid reputation in APAC and African markets.

-While designers are giving the rugged pickup – which competes with the ‘unbreakable’ Toyota Hilux, Mitsubishi Triton, Nissan Navara, and Mazda BT-50 models in Asia Pacific and European countries – a redesigned exterior and interior, reports suggest that engineers are hard at work on a Ford Ranger Hybrid variant, which will debut electrification on the Ranger nameplate which is 37 years old and has seen four model generations.
+While designers in Australia are giving the rugged pickup – which competes with the ‘unbreakable’ Toyota Hilux, Mitsubishi Triton, Nissan Navara, and Mazda BT-50 models in Asia Pacific and European countries – a redesigned exterior and interior, reports suggest that engineers are hard at work on a Ford Ranger Hybrid variant.
+This model will debut Ford’s first-ever use of electrification on the 37-year-old Ford Ranger nameplate.

 The T6.2 Ford Ranger will lend its chassis and internal components to Volkswagen for the next generation VW Amarok.
-VW will clearly differentiate (visually and otherwise) its offering from the Ranger, and the VW Group acknowledged that there wouldn’t have been a successor to the Amarok had it not been for the collaboration with Ford.
+VW will clearly differentiate (visually and otherwise) its offering from the Ranger.
+The VW Group acknowledged that there wouldn’t have been a successor to the Amarok had it not been for the collaboration with Ford.
 The Blue Oval will also manufacture the next-gen Amarok at its Silverton plant in South Africa from 2022, alongside the new Ranger.